-The adductors are often left out when we think of self care for the hips and low back, but they are important hip flexors and stabilizers, heavily involved in holding us upright and allowing us to bend, squat, run and jump with ease.
-Furthermore, they all attach to the pelvis, and when tight their pull can affect alignment of all the surrounding tissues, including the back.
-So consider adding this stretch into your day now and then, even if you don’t notice them being tight in your day to day activities.
+The adductors (muscles of the groin and inside of the thigh) are often left out when we think of self care for the hips and low back, but they are important hip flexors and stabilizers, heavily involved in holding us upright and allowing us to bend, squat, run, and jump with ease.
+Furthermore, they all attach to the pelvis, and when tight, their pull can affect alignment of all the surrounding tissues, including the back.

 Here are a few ways to stretch the adductors.